-This seems innocuous enough but you will be amazed how a candidate can open up to this probe.
+This seems innocuous enough, but you will be amazed how a candidate can open up to this probe.
 Repeat this question until you get to the real reason for leaving.
 This will help you form a more accurate opinion of the candidate.

 What were the salaries and benefits for your last three roles?

 Interviewers often enquire as to a candidate’s salary in their current/last role.
 However, it is important to find out the last three.
 This will tell you about a candidate’s progression and, if a candidate has been given a big pay rise in a job, their value as an employee.
-Find out starting and leaving salary for each job.
+Find out the starting and leaving salary for each job.
 Context is important here.
 A lack of any visible salary increase doesn’t necessarily indicate a bad candidate.
 Market forces and a previous employer’s modus operandi might have prevented an increase.
 You may like to familiarise yourself with position salaries beforehand so you can benchmark their previous salaries against what you’re offering.

 Benefits can also make a huge difference to an offer, so it is worth asking what benefits the candidate was enjoying at their previous company.
 This ensures full transparency and gives you an opportunity to discuss your own benefit packages.

-Please explain the gap in your CV.
+Please explain the gap in your CV

-Many people have taken time out of their career; maybe to start a family, a sabbatical, or go travelling.
+Many people have taken time out of their career; maybe to start a family, take a sabbatical, or go travelling.
 However, it is common knowledge that every gap should be explained on a CV so there should be no discrepancies.

 If dates don’t line up, it is reasonable to ask the candidate why – this could also trigger a conversation that reveals a little more about their life experiences and personality.

 Many employers want to make sure that a candidate is going to fit in to the culture of the company, regardless of whether or not they have the technical skills to do the job.
 Here are a few questions that can help you in assessing a candidate’s fit.